Suvam-Patra/KG-QA/README.md

 Large Language Models (LLMs) are a type of artificial intelligence that can generate human-like text and perform a wide range of natural language processing tasks.
 These models are trained on vast amounts of text data and can generate coherent and contextually relevant responses to a wide range of prompts.
 LLMs have the ability to understand and generate text in multiple languages, making them a powerful tool for natural language processing tasks such as question answering, text generation, and language translation.
 LLMs are used in a variety of applications, including chatbots, virtual assistants, and content-generation tools.

 ## Knowledge Graph Generation and Question Answering using NLP Techniques
 This project demonstrates how to generate a knowledge graph from a text using natural language processing (NLP) techniques and use the resulting knowledge graph to answer questions.
-The project uses several NLP libraries and tools, including spaCy, Stanford CoreNLP, and BERT.
+The project uses several NLP libraries and tools, including spaCy, Stanford CoreNLP,OpenIE and BERT.

 # Requirements
 To run this project, you will need to have the following libraries and tools installed: